envoyproxy/examples/lua/example.rst

 .. code-block:: console

-   $ curl -v localhost:8000 2>&1 | grep Foo
+   $ curl -v localhost:8000 2>&1 | grep foo
-   Foo: bar                              <-- This is added by the common Lua filter. --<
+   "foo": "bar"                              <-- This is added by the common Lua filter. --<

 Step 3: Using multiple Lua filters at the same time
 *********************************************************